melloware/react-security-hardening/README.md

 By using the [CSP Webpack Plugin](https://github.com/melloware/csp-webpack-plugin) it automatically adds SHA384 integrity values to all CSS and JS.
 This allows the browser to verify that the script has not been tampered with and prevent ["man in the middle"](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) attacks.

-When you view `index.html` of your production build you will see those values now have an `integrity` as well as a CSP `nonce` values:
+When you view `index.html` of your production build you will see those values now have an `integrity` attribute as well as a CSP `nonce` attribute:

 ```xml
 <script src="./static/js/main.8bde7ba0.js" defer="defer"